cerner/fhir.cerner.com/content/millennium/r4/base/workflow/appointment.md

 * Either `date` or `-date-or-req-period` parameter may be provided:
   * once with a prefix and time component to indicate a specific date/time. (e.g. `&date=ge2019-12-07T22:22:16.270Z`, `&date=lt2019-12-14T22:22:16.270Z`)
   * twice with the prefixes `ge` and `lt` to indicate a specific range.
 The date and prefix pairs must define an upper and lower bound. (e.g. `&date=ge2019-12-07T22:22:16.270Z&date=lt2019-12-14T22:22:16.270Z`)
-* Search by `date` returns appointments with a status other than `proposed` that start and end within the date range provided.
+* Search by `date` returns appointments with a status other than `proposed` that start or end within the date range provided.
-* Search by `-date-or-req-period` returns the same appointments as the `date` parameter, but also returns appointments with a status of `proposed` that either are requested to start or are requested to end between the dates provided.
+* Search by `-date-or-req-period` returns the same appointments as the `date` parameter, but also returns appointments with a status of `proposed` that either are requested to start or end between the dates provided.
-* The retrieved appointments are sorted first by `start` date ascending (earliest first), followed by the provided search parameter (`patient`, `practitioner` or `location`) and `start` time ascending (earliest first).
+* The retrieved appointments are sorted by `start` date ascending (earliest first).

 ### Headers